 (2) every owner with a disclosable interest in the new license holder had a disclosable interest in the former license holder.

-(f) DADS, in its sole discretion, may conduct an on-site Life Safety Code inspection before issuing a license as a result of a change of ownership.
+(f) HHSC , in its sole discretion, may conduct an on-site Life Safety Code inspection before issuing a license as a result of a change of ownership.

-(g) The effective date of the license is the same date as the effective date of the change of ownership and cannot precede the date the application was received by DADS Licensing and Credentialing Section, Regulatory Services Division.
+(g) The effective date of the license is the same date as the effective date of the change of ownership and cannot precede the date the application was received by HHSC through the online portal .

-(h) If a license holder changes its name but does not undergo a change of ownership, the license holder must notify DADS and submit documentation evidencing a legal name change.
-On receipt of the notice and documentation, DADS reissues the current license in the license holder's new name.
+(h) If a license holder changes its name but does not undergo a change of ownership, the license holder must notify HHSC and submit documentation evidencing a legal name change by submitting an application through the online portal.
+On receipt of the notice and documentation, HHSC reissues the current license in the license holder's new name.

-(i) If a license holder adds an owner with a disclosable interest, but the license holder does not undergo a change of ownership, the license holder must notify DADS of the addition no later than 30 days after the addition of the owner .
+(i) If a license holder adds an owner with a disclosable interest, but the license holder does not undergo a change of ownership, the license holder must notify HHSC of the addition no later than 30 days after the addition of the owner by submitting an application through the online portal.

 §551.17.
 Criteria for Denying a License or Renewal of a License.

-(a) DADS may deny an initial license or refuse to renew a license if any person described in §90.11(d) of this subchapter (relating to Criteria for Licensing):
+(a) HHSC may deny an initial license or refuse to renew a license if any person described in §551.11(d) of this subchapter (relating to Criteria for Licensing):

-(1) is subject to denial or refusal as described in Chapter 99 of this title (relating to Denial or Refusal of License) during the time frames described in that chapter;
+(1) is subject to denial or refusal as described in 26 TAC, Chapter 560 (relating to Denial or Refusal of License) during the time frames described in that chapter;

-(2) substantially fails to comply with the requirements described in §90.42 of this chapter (relating to Standards for Facilities Serving Persons with Mental Retardation or Related Conditions), including:
+(2) substantially fails to comply with the requirements described in §551.42 of this chapter (relating to Standards for a Facility), including:

-(A) noncompliance that poses a serious threat to health and safety, as described in Appendix Q of the State Operations Manual, " Guidelines for Determining Immediate and Serious Threat to Patient Health and Safety;" or
+(A) noncompliance that poses a serious threat to health and safety, as described in Appendix Q of the State Operations Manual, "Core Guidelines for Determining Immediate Jeopardy”; or

 (B) a failure to maintain compliance on a continuous basis, including decertification, contract termination, denial of certification, or license revocation;